PaulGWebster/RedirectDocker/README.md

 An example of this is provided in the docker-compose.yml in the container, note that 'web' is being played by netcat, to simply show the incoming requests.
 You should remove this once you have learned how the setup works.

+The image also contains ncat,nmap,socat, netcat, redir gcc and perl(+ssl +poe) so you can redirect what you like in difference to nginx as well :)